Connect with others who understand.

 • Take other medications that can damage the retina, such as tamoxifen

-The American Optometric Association recommends annual comprehensive eye exams for people using hydroxychloroquine.
-You should undergo a baseline exam before starting the drug, and your eye doctor should monitor vision changes closely, especially if you’re a long-term hydroxychloroquine user taking high doses.
-Treatment will need to be stopped if you develop signs of retinal damage.
+The American Academy of Ophthalmology recommends annual comprehensive eye exams for people who use hydroxychloroquine for more than five years.
+You should do a baseline exam before starting the drug, and your eye doctor should monitor vision changes closely, especially if you’re taking hydroxychloroquine long-term and at high doses.
+If your eye doctor sees signs of retinal damage, treatment may need to be stopped

-Be sure to visit your eye doctor regularly, and let them know right away if you develop eye problems.
-By working together with all members of your health care team, you can have your best quality of life while living with lupus.
+Visit your eye doctor regularly and let them know right away if you notice any new eye problems.
+By working with your healthcare team, you can protect your vision and maintain the best quality of life while living with lupus.

 A MyLupusTeam Member